 The 2016 Summer Olympics in Rio are in full swing.
 The visibility of the Olympics on NBC is limited.
 You could get the impression that the USA is taking home all the gold!

 Some Brazilians are making visible some hidden aspects of a global event.
-They are seeing, and showing the Olympics through their religious, evangelical commitments.
+They both see and and represent the Olympics through religious and evangelical commitments.
 (I have written about these commitments in posts over the last three days, that you can read, if you are interested).
 Continue reading “Day 4 –Visibility of exploitation”→

 Tonight the opening ceremony of the 2016 Summer Olympics in Rio should be very special.
 Brazilians know how to throw a party and they know how to Bring people into their shared life, into their community.
 Be prepared!

-We were welcomed into the lives of people, into whole families and into church communities when we lived there.
-So much so that we will feel like we are part of Brazil, and estranged members of several families.
+When we lived in Brazil, we were welcomed into the lives of people, into whole families and into church communities when we lived there.
+So much so that, to this day, we will feel like we are part of Brazil, and estranged members of several families.
 Continue reading “Day two: Evangelicals in the Rio landscape”→

 When Brazilians think about how they participate in God’s mission they are “doing missiology.”
 Hopefully the work of thinking will help them to do some good.
 If they are successful we are all likely to benefit.